-Now the governor of the land was Pilate.
+Now Pilate was the governor of Judea.
 He worked for Rome.
 The Jewish leaders brought Jesus to him.
 They wanted Pilate to condemn Jesus and kill him.
-Then Pilate asked Jesus, "Are you the king of the Jews?"
+Pilate asked Jesus, "Are you the king of the Jews?"

 Jesus answered, "You have said the truth.
 But my kingdom is not here on earth.
 If it were, my servants would fight for me.
 I have come to earth to tell the truth about God.
 Everyone who loves the truth listens to me."
-Pilate said, "What is truth?"
+Pilate asked, "What is truth?"